scverse/scvi-tools/docs/installation.md

 .scvi-env\Scripts\activate  # for Windows
 ```

-### GPU support with PyTorch and JAX
+### GPU support with PyTorch

-scvi-tools depends on PyTorch for accelerated computing (and optionally on Jax).
+scvi-tools depends on PyTorch for accelerated computing.
 If you don't plan
 on using an accelerated device, we recommend installing scvi-tools directly and letting these
 dependencies be installed automatically by your package manager of choice.

 If you plan on taking advantage of an accelerated device (e.g., Nvidia GPU or Apple Silicon),
 which is likely, scvi-tools supports it, and you should install with the GPU support dependency of scvi-tools.

-However, there might be cases where the GPU HW is not supporting the latest installation of PyTorch and Jax.
+However, there might be cases where the GPU HW is not supporting the latest installation of PyTorch.
-In this case we recommend installing PyTorch and JAX _before_ installing scvi-tools.
+In this case we recommend installing PyTorch _before_ installing scvi-tools.
-Please follow the respective installation instructions for [PyTorch](https://pytorch.org/get-started/locally/) and
-[JAX](https://jax.readthedocs.io/en/latest/installation.html) compatible with your system and device type.
+Please follow the respective installation instructions for [PyTorch](https://pytorch.org/get-started/locally/) compatible with your system and device type.

 Note: starting v1.5, Jax is no longer supported in scvi-tools.